martiabr/putti-plotter-plot/ideas.md

 - Trigonometric parametric curves.
 - Fun with hexagons.
 E.g. hexagon perspective pattern with fills?
 - Download height map data and generate contour plots for fun geographical locations.
 Tilezen is one data source.
 Could try to generate the contour lines custom with Bezier curves and math, or maybe use matplotlib and export to svg.
 Maybe mpl first to see how it could look and possibly expand.
+- Experiment with occult plugin to do 2D occlusion.
+- Experiment with shapely and occult to do 3D occlusion.
+- flow imager